selfcommunity/api-docs/source/includes/authentication/_jwt.md

 * *user_id* notes the user unique id (in the community) identified by the token. *Required.*
 * *ext_id* notes the user unique id (in the external service). *Optional.*
+* *token_type* notes the type of the token.
+Its value MUST be "access". *Required.*
 * *exp* (expiration time) notes the the expiration time on or after which the JWT MUST NOT be accepted for processing.
 Its value MUST be a number containing a NumericDate value in seconds since Epoch (unix epoch time).
 The processing of the "exp" claim requires that the current date/time MUST be before the expiration date/time listed in the "exp" claim.  *Required.*
 * *iat* (issued at) notes the time at which the JWT was issued.
 This claim can be used to determine the age of the JWT.
 Its value MUST be a number containing a NumericDate value in seconds since Epoch (unix epoch time). *Required.*
-* *jti* (JWT Id) notes a unique identifier for the JWT.
-It is a random string and the value MUST be assigned in a manner that ensures that there is a negligible probability that the same value will be accidentally assigned to a different data object.
-The "jti" claim can be used to prevent the JWT from being replayed.
+* *jti* (JWT Id) notes a unique key identifier for the JWT.
+It is a (semi-)random string and the value MUST be assigned in a manner that ensures that there is a negligible probability that the same value will be accidentally assigned to a different data object.
+The "jti" claim can be used to prevent the JWT from being replayed (allows a token to be used only once).
 The "jti" value is a case-sensitive string. *Required.*

-> Note: The expiration time (exp), the issued at time (iat) must be defined in as number containing a NumericDate value in seconds since Epoch (unix epoch time).

 It is **highly recommended to set the exp timestamp for a short period**, i.e. a few minutes, a few hours.
 This way, if a token is intercepted or shared, the token will only be valid for a short period of time.

+<aside class="notice">The expiration time (exp), the issued at time (iat) must be defined in as number containing a NumericDate value in seconds since Epoch (unix epoch time).</aside>

 <aside class="notice">
 Note: Though protected against tampering, the information contained in the Header and Payload is readable by anyone.